Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Fall Every 3–4 weeks Slow down as growth slows

-💡 Pro tip: When in doubt, wait.
-Jade plants recover much better from underwatering than overwatering.
-A thirsty jade bounces back in days; a rotted one is usually toast.
+💡 Pro tip: when in doubt, wait.
+Jade plants recover much better from underwatering than overwatering — a thirsty jade bounces back in days, but a rotted one is usually toast.

-Jade plant positioned near south-facing window for optimal bright indirect light exposure
+Jade plant near a south-facing window in bright light

 Best Light Conditions